This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 CUPE locals report a shift to more precarious work over the past 15 years.
 Municipalities are replacing full-time jobs with part-time temporary jobs that lack full access to benefits and pensions.
 Many CUPE members are working multiple precarious jobs to make ends meet.
 Employers are using the retirement of the baby boomers’ generation to further reduce the workforce by leaving jobs unfilled, or to replace good jobs with precarious jobs.
 This can lead to workplaces with two-tiered benefits.

 In many communities, municipal services are being contracted out and privatized.
-Targets include waste removal, parks maintenance and snow removal.
+Targets include waste removal, parks maintenance, transportation and snow removal.
 In cities like Winnipeg and Toronto, privatized solid waste collection has resulted in deteriorating service quality, hidden costs and violations of basic labour and health and safety standards.
-A few years ago in Ottawa, city council voted to increase contracting out of snow clearing operations, relying on a report filled with mathematical and methodological flaws.
-In 2015, Saint John, NB, voted to privatize its new drinking water treatment plant through a P3, despite widespread opposition.
-And in nearby Moncton, the city is currently considering the renewal of a private contract for the operation of its drinking water system.
+In Moncton, NB, in 2019, the city council renewed a contract with French multi-national Veolia for the operation of its drinking water system, despite reported gaps in maintenance and a significant blue-green algae problem.

 At the same time, in other communities the veneer of privatization seems to be wearing off.
 Municipalities that have rejected privatization include White Rock, BC (drinking water), Wood Buffalo, AB (transit services), and Moncton, NB (wastewater treatment).

 Canada’s cities and towns are facing an infrastructure crisis caused by aging infrastructure, increased demand due to population growth, and external pressures like climate change.
-The Federation of Canadian Municipalities estimates that the combined infrastructure deficit is $172 billion.
+The Federation of Canadian Municipalities estimates that the combined infrastructure deficit is between $110 and $270 billion.
 In recent federal budgets, a significant amount of money was earmarked for necessary infrastructure upgrades.
 This is a positive development.
-However, the federal government is still encouraging P3s for infrastructure projects via the Canada Infrastructure Bank, and very little of the other promised infrastructure funding has actually been spent.
+However, the federal government is still encouraging P3s for infrastructure projects via the Canada Infrastructure Bank, and only a portion of the promised infrastructure funding has actually been spent.

 CUPE’s municipal locals have worked to ensure a high level of retirement security, with over 96 per cent of members eligible to receive some kind of retirement income.
 Three-quarters of those members have a defined benefit plan.

 Many municipal employees are members of large, multi-employer defined benefit pension plans, like the Municipal Pension Plan in BC and the Municipal Employees Benefit Program in Manitoba.
 These plans are strong and sustainable.
-Like many investments, pension plans were hurt by the 2008 global economic crisis, leading to temporary funding challenges.
-Some governments, along with anti-public sector groups, are using these challenges to weaken municipal pension plans.
-On the bright side, the agreement to expand the Canada Pension Plan signals a shift in tone on retirement security.
-It remains to be seen whether this shift in tone will trickle down to members’ pension funds; undoubtedly, much work to strengthen workplace pension plans remains to be done.
+While pension plans were hurt by the 2008 global economic crisis, leading to temporary funding challenges, some governments, along with anti-public sector groups, used these challenges to weaken municipal pension plans.
+Despite showing signs of recovery from 2008 we fully anticipate further attacks on defined benefit pension plans as part of a COVID-19 spending backlash.

 CUPE is the main union representing local government workers across Canada.
 CUPE has organized most major centres, including Canada’s ten largest cities.